lino-framework/welfare/README.txt

 Description
 -----------

-Lino-Welfare is a modular customized Lino application for Belgian *Public Centres for Social Welfare*.
+Lino-Welfare is a modular customized application for Belgian *Public Centres for Social Welfare*.
 It currently covers the following functions of a PCSW: